Information for carers

 Carers often help with things like:

-Person holding brown paper bags
+Person holding a large brown paper in each hand

 Shopping.